ivanavi2/bentoboxer/README.md

 # 🍱 BentoBoxer

-**Transform your ideas into stunning bento grid layouts in seconds.** BentoBoxer is the intuitive drag-and-drop editor that makes creating beautiful, responsive bento box layouts as easy as arranging lunch boxes.
+**Transform your ideas into stunning bento grid layouts in seconds.** BentoBoxer is an intuitive drag-and-drop editor that makes creating beautiful, responsive bento box layouts as easy as arranging lunch boxes.

 ## ✨ Key Features